 To foster the recruitment and retention of female talent in FBE, the University of Melbourne has set gender targets for each Faculty.
-A recruitment strategy is being developed to ensure that we meet these targets.
+A recruitment strategy has been developed to ensure that we meet these targets.

-Additionally, the University of Melbourne is one of the 40 organisations including universities and research agencies to participate in the SAGE pilot of the Athena Swan Charter in Australia, a framework that enables structural and cultural change to achieve gender equity and has been successfully implemented in the UK.
+University of Melbourne is one of the 43 organisations including universities and research agencies to participate in the Athena Swan Charter in Australia, a framework that enables structural and cultural change to achieve gender equity and has been successfully implemented in the UK.
+In 2020, The University of Melbourne achieved Bronze Award status.
 We are committed to this initiative and are excited to improve gender equity.

 This Gender Equality Action Plan (GEAP) will support the advancement and embedding of diversity and inclusion principles at the University to create enduring and widespread cultural change.

 The Women are the business page shares insights on how women work and live.
 This page showcases how University of Melbourne leaders are changing the professional landscape for women – from researchers to alumni.

 FBE supports a range of clubs aiming to empower women in business.